games-automata-play/games-automata-play.github.io/_posts/2019-09-23-applying_cnrs.md

 **Disclaimer**: All information below are gathered through (past) experience and may not be fully accurate.
 I do work at CNRS but I do not have access to insider information.

 First of all, **do not censor yourself if you do not speak French**!
-Every year several positions are offered to non-French speak people and they become happy and successful researchers at CNRS.
+Every year several positions are offered to non-French speaking people and they become happy and successful researchers at CNRS (learning French is not necessary even then).

 The official website is [here](http://www.dgdr.cnrs.fr/drhchercheurs/concoursch/default-en.htm), but you will find most relevant information [here](http://cn6.fr/), called the "section".
 They in particular announce how many positions there are, and whether there are "special" positions (called "fléchées" or "thèmes prioritaires").

-The whole application process is handled by about 20 computer scientists, whose expertise cover (most of) theoretical computer science (for "Section 6").
+The section handles the whole application process, it consists of about 20 computer scientists whose expertise cover (most of) theoretical computer science (for "Section 6").
 Their names is [public information](https://members.loria.fr/SPerdrix/files/cn6/#Composition).

 If your work is of a more applied nature, you may consider [Section 7](http://section7.cnrs.fr/), and if you are a mathematician then yours is [Section 41](http://cn.math.cnrs.fr/).